 Keep that in mind when you’re stacking, too.
 You want to be able to get to the driest wood first and foremost.

-If you do plan on keeping firewood in your home, it is a good idea to only keep a few days’ worth at one time.
-Firewood can attract a lot of unwanted pests.
+If you do plan on keeping firewood in your home, it’s a good idea to only keep a few days’ worth at one time.
+Ideally, limit indoor firewood storage to approximately 2 to 3 days’ worth.

+A large stack of firewood can attract a lot of unwanted pests.
 Not only that, it can result in dirt as well as debris in the form of bark pieces.
-If that weren’t enough, the pollen that gets stuck to the wood can be bad on allergies.
+If that weren’t enough, the pollen that gets stuck to the wood can be bad for allergies.

 Making sure the wood is dry is not only important for burning but storing in your home as well.
 If you bring wood that is wet into your home, there’s a chance that the moisture trapped in the wood can lead to higher levels of humidity in your home.